pkumar26/demok8s/README.md

-# K8s Hands-On Lab's Objectives:
+# AKS/ K8s Hands-On Lab

+## Objectives
 - Running AKS cluster with VNet integration
 - ARM templates for the setup
 - ACR setup & its integration with AKS
 - Push & pull container images from ACR
-- Expose two services: one on internal & another on external network
+- Expose services on internal & public facing network
 - Use HELM for deployments to AKS (Optional)

 ## Before you start
 - Azure account